tag1consulting/goose/README.md

 The host and port that the WebSocket Controller listens on can be configured at start time with `--websocket-host` and `--websocket-port`.
 The WebSocket Controller can be completely disabled with the `--no-websocket` command line option.
 The defaults can be changed with `GooseDefault::WebSocketHost`,`GooseDefault::WebSocketPort`, and `GooseDefault::NoWebSocket`.

-The WebSocket Controller supports a subset of the above commands, including `exit`, `stop`, `hatchrate FLOAT`, `config` and `metrics`.
+The WebSocket Controller supports a subset of the above commands, including `exit`, `start`, `stop`, `shutdown`, `hatchrate FLOAT`, `config` and `metrics`.
 Requests and Response are in JSON format.

-Requests must be in the following format:
+Requests must be made in the following format:
 ```json
 {
   "request": String,